miriamrie/VUE-Project/README.md

 # Website-VUE-project
 Hey!
-This is for a portfolio website-project using the VUE-Framework to create a fast responsive design.
+This is for the portfolio website-project M/R Studio using the VUE-Framework to create a fast responsive design.
 My Role has been the UI Designer and Developer to create a great layout for the M/R Studio Website Portfolio.
 I love Graphic Design and Animated Components.

 ![VueIntro](https://github.com/user-attachments/assets/07777a9e-380e-478a-8d24-a7b340e73222)